conveyal/gtfs-validator/README.md

 ==============
 ValidatorMain

-The ValidatorMain class logs a number of common GTFS errors to Standard Out on the console.
+The ValidatorMain class logs a number of common GTFS errors to Standard Out on the console when run as a JAR.
 This includes:

  * Problems with route names
  * Bad shape coordinates